nescioquid/pokeemerald-expansion/docs/install/windows/WINDOWS.md

 Take note that **WSL has its own separate file system**.
 We'll be setting up our pokeemerald-expansion project entirely within the separate WSL file system.

+> [!NOTE]
-> 📝 Accessing files on the Windows file system with WSL can be painfully slow when considering the amount of operations needed to build the project's ROM.
-That's why keeping your project in the Windows file system is highly discouraged.
+> _Accessing files on the Windows file system with WSL can be painfully slow when considering the amount of operations needed to build the project's ROM.
+That's why keeping your project in the Windows file system is highly discouraged._

 We're going to create a directory (a folder) for our decompilation projects, but first, change to the home directory (referred to with `~`) of the WSL file system by running: